OCW Fire Station One around 1975, and then 1982

-At the present time the department operates out of the same three stations with 1 Fire Chief, 2 Deputy Chiefs, 1 ALS Division Chief, 3 Battalion Chiefs, 1 Fire Marshall/Inspector, 2 Fire Inspectors, 1 Financial Manager, 1 Office Administrator, and 34 on-line Firefighters.
+The department operates four stations covering the south-end of Unincorporated Okaloosa County in Fort Walton Beach and the City of Mary Esther.
+We currently have 1 Fire Chief, 1 Deputy Chief, 1 ALS Division Chief, 3 Battalion Chiefs, 1 Fire Marshall/Inspector, 2 Fire Inspectors, 1 Financial Manager,1 Human Resources Manager, 1 Office Administrator, and 49 on-line Firefighters.

-The Board of Fire Commissioners consists of Five District Residents.
+The Board of Fire Commissioners consists of Five Elected District Residents.

 Ocean City-Wright Fire Control District Fire Chiefs: (past to present)

 Chief Maurice Sansom – 1963 – 1982

 Chief Randy Brown- 2003 – 2008